 What can you do to maximise your work’s visibility and impact?
 This is the second part of a two-part series.
 Consider attending Publishing Your Research: Writing and Submitting before this.

 This hands-on workshop introduces core concepts of inferential statistics and guides participants in using SPSS to apply and interpret common statistical tests such as correlation, chi-square, t-tests, and ANOVA.
 Through practical exercises, attendees will learn to define hypotheses and choose appropriate tests for research analysis.
-This workshop is face to face at St Lucia campus.
-Registrations close 13 August.
+Registrations close 12 June, 9am.

 Are you plagued by procrastination?
 Why put off till tomorrow what you can do today?
 Learn tools and strategies to get you started in making change, feeling in control and creating new, more productive habits.